unify-ui-dev/flexilla/packages/fx-lib/README.md

 Flexilla has a UnoCSS preset allowing you to have nice prefix like `data-opened` instead of writting `data-[state=open]`.
 [Check the list off all prefixes]()

-- Install fx-lib preset
+- Install flexilla preset

 ### Using with TailwindCSS

 Flexilla has a TailwindCSS Plugin allowing you to have nice prefix like `data-opened` instead of writting `data-[state=open]`.
 [Check the list off all prefixes]()

-- Install fx-lib tailwind Plugin
+- Install flexilla tailwind Plugin